purplespider/silverstripe-basic-galleries/README.md

 Designed to provide a simple, fool-proof way for users to add image galleries to their website.

+Applies [Basic Image Gallery Extension ](https://github.com/purplespider/silverstripe-basic-gallery-extension) to a `PhotoGalleryPage` page type, and includes a `PhotoGalleryHolder` type.

 ## Maintainer Contact ##
  * James Cocker (ssmodulesgithub@pswd.biz)